jasondsouza35/zombie-survival/README.md

 # Zombie Survival
-This is the first game I ever coded.
-Using Pygame, I created a 2D shooter where the player attempts to stay alive as long as possible.
-You get a gun and shooting the zombies will kill them however, each one is unique!
-If the character ever collides with a zombie the game ends.
+Using Pygame, I created a 2D shooter where the player's goal is to stay alive as long as possible.
+The player can kill zombies by shooting them however, each one is unique!
+If the player ever collides with a zombie the game ends.
 Hope you have fun playing!